mirnaiem/awesome-chef-client/README.md

 - If one click view recipes button then he/she can see the details about that chefs where she/he find a banner section that contain bio of the chef and picture of the chef.Again one can see the recipes of the chef.

--A favorite dishes section that contain some bengali favorite food items.
+- A favorite dishes section that contain some bengali favorite food items.

 - Then a section that contain details about Awesome chef company